RichardWallis/bibframe2schema/README.md

 **tokens.json**

 File containing token name-value pairs for substitution in a SPARQL query script being processed by the *schemaise.py* script.
+See [tokens.md](tokens.md) for details.

 **tests**